The author lays his ideas on the marble table of the cafe.

-I am a half of the way through the recording of an audiobook of The Sinner by Stuart MacGregor and less amusingly concerned with the sexism.
+I am a half of the way through the recording of an audiobook of The Sinner by Stuart MacGregor and face to face with the sexism of the novel.

-I have been talking about The Sinner, writing about it, publishing it, reading it, for the sake of all things holy.
+I have been talking about The Sinner, writing about it, reading it, publishing it, for the sake of all things holy.

-I have been doing all those things and I felt that more was needed on the subject of the book's morality . . . for the sake of all things holy!
+I have been doing all those things and I feel that more should be said on the subject of the book's morality . . . for the sake of all things holy!

-It is likely my responsibility since I have started the conversation about MacGregor, and The Sinner, started the conversation by publishing it, republishing the book which has not beeen in print since 1973, and then only months after its author's death.
+It is likely my responsibility to do so . . . since I have started the conversation about MacGregor and The Sinner.
+I started the conversation by republishing the book which has not beeen in print since 1973, and then only months after its author's death.

-I suggested policing the book.
+I talked to a fellow editor, and I suggested policing the book.
 This was the wrong word.
-In a conversation, somebody thought I was suggesting we cancel The Sinner, cancel Stuart MacGregor; cancel meaning 'to cancel', with the brazen solidity of the outraged mob, that kind of 'cancelling'.
+In a conversation, this editor thought I was suggesting we cancel The Sinner, that we cancel Stuart MacGregor; cancel meaning 'to cancel', with the brazen solidity of the outraged mob . . . that kind of 'cancelling'.

-I do not mean to make a virtue of the fact that even by the standards of its day, The Sinner makes unremittingly sexist commentary in its tone; and it is a novel that carries at least four different voices.
+I do not mean to make a virtue of the fact that even by the standards of its day, The Sinner holds sexist commentary in its tone and action; because it is a novel that carries at least four different voices.

 - The internal voice of Denis Sellars; he is against everything and everyone, and has suicidal mood swings;

-- A fervently romantic voice talking about and even being, The City (Edinburgh), highly emotional, passionate and fanciful
+- A fervently romantic voice talking about and being acknowledged as The City of Edinburgh, a highly emotional, passionate and fanciful imaginary and guiding voice;

 - The actual descriptions of what is really happening;

-- Denis' external voice; frustrated and battling against what appear to be constant, forcible sexual urges;
+- and Denis' external voice; frustrated and battling against what appear to be constant, forcible sexual urges;

-There are also in the first half of The Sinner alone, at least two by MacGregor to describe exactly the stream of consciousness thoughts of a man during sexual intercourse.
+There are also in the first half of The Sinner alone, at least two attempts by MacGregor to describe the stream of consciousness thoughts of a man during sexual intercourse.

-But if you think about, and I have started to think about it, combine that experiment - - man attempts to describe what goes through a man's mind during intercourse - - and combine it with that highly depressive set of voices I have described, stir it with a spoon labelled 1 9 7 3 ...
+And if you think about, and I have started to think about it, combine that experiment - - a literary attempt to describe what goes through a man's mind during intercourse - - with that highly depressive set of voices I have described . . . then stir it with a spoon labelled 1 9 7 3 ...